rajinder-yadav/furi/README.md

   env: development
 ```

-Furi is currently under development.
-However it is feature complete with respect to the Router, and today could be put into production use.
-Current development effort is focused on adding support for a easy to use State management store for seamless data access.
-Persistence using SQLite3 as the default database engine, with a plug-in architecture for other DB engines.

 ## Super fast stream logging ⚡

-Furi supports fist-class logging at the code.
+Furi supports fist-class logging at the core.
 Logging is fast and takes place on a background worker-thread, so the main thread never blocks.
 Logging can be buffered, or immediately written to file.
 Logging behavior can be configured in Furi's configuration YAML file.

 Logging uses the latest Node.js features.
 Since logging is the core functionality of Furi, there is very little code overhead compared to existing logging libraries.